 Steve Jobs founded Apple in 1976.
-In 1985, he was forced to leave Apple.
-Nevertheless, in 1997, he was asked to return to Apple to save the company from bankruptcy.
+In 1985, he was forced to leave Apple, amongst many reasons for his intense, controlling leadership style.
+Nevertheless, with the company plummeting shortly afterwards, in 1997, he was asked to return to Apple to save the company from bankruptcy, which he did perfectly.

 Steve Jobs’ autocratic leadership worked well in Apple when he was the CEO.
-His leadership style was criticised by others, such as his being controlling and his communication skills with his co-workers and employees.
-On the other hand, he was described as one of our times’ strong and successful leaders, alongside Bill Gates, Elon Musk, Jeff Bezos, and others.
+He was described as one of our times’ strong and successful leaders, alongside Bill Gates, Elon Musk, Jeff Bezos, and others.